 All applicants are required to submit three recommendations in order for their application to be complete.
 Applicants have the option of submitting an additional two recommendations for a total of five.
 The 2016 selected Fellows had an average of four recommendations.
 Seven of the 2016 Fellows had three recommendations, thirteen of the 2016 Fellows had four recommendations, and ten of the 2016 Fellows had five recommendations.
 No matter what, your application can not be processed unless it has three recommendations as of the deadline.

-The recommendation deadline is the same as the applicant deadline: November 1 at 11:59 PM EST. Applicants should register their recommenders via the online application.
+The recommendation deadline is the same as the applicant deadline.
+Applicants should register their recommenders via the online application.
 Once a recommender is registered in the application they will receive an e-mail with all of the necessary information that they need to submit their application.
 Sometimes the recommenders e-mail gets caught in the spam box, so the student should check with the professors to make sure they’ve received the link.

 Students can share the PD Soros webpage "Guidance for Recommenders" with their recommenders.